 World Sailing’s responsibilities include developing and administering eligibility criteria for its events and international sailing competitions.
 In this respect, World Sailing is committed to providing safe, fair, inclusive, and non-discriminatory opportunities for all athletes wishing to participate in sailing.
-This transgender eligibility policy (the “Transgender Policy”) has been adopted by World Sailing for the participation of Transgender athletes in sailing in the category of competition and classification consistent with their gender identity.
+This transgender and non-binary eligibility policy (the “Policy”) has been adopted by World Sailing for the participation of Transgender and non-binary athletes in sailing in the category of competition and classification consistent with their gender identity.

-This Transgender Policy reflects a broad medical, scientific and legal consensus based on discussions and interactions between sports physicians, medical experts, legal counsel, human rights experts, World Sailing stakeholders, members of the sailing community, including cisgender female, transgender and non-binary representatives, as part of a consultation process.
+This Policy reflects a broad medical, scientific and legal consensus as applied to the sport of sailing, based on discussions and interactions between sports physicians, medical experts, legal counsel, human rights experts, World Sailing stakeholders, members of the sailing community, including cisgender , transgender and non-binary representatives, as part of a consultation process.

-This Transgender Policy comes into effect on [date] and applies to cases arising after that date falling within its scope.
+This Policy comes into effect on 1 January 2025 and applies to cases arising after that date falling within its scope.
 It will be subject to periodic review and may be amended following such review to account for any new evidence, guidance and/or relevant medical or scientific developments.

 The eligibility conditions contained herein are binding on and must be complied with by World Sailing officials (“WS Officials”), Member National Authorities (“MNA(s)”), athletes, athlete representatives, Event organising authorities (“OA(s)”) and all other applicable persons participating in Events.

-This Transgender Policy applies globally, regulating the eligibility conditions for participation in Events and competitions taking place around the world, insofar as it is possible it is to be interpreted and applied not by reference to local or national laws, but as an independent and autonomous policy, in a manner that protects and advances the objectives identified herein.
+This Policy applies globally, regulating the eligibility conditions for participation in Events and competitions taking place around the world, insofar as it is possible it is to be interpreted and applied not by reference to local or national laws, but as an independent and autonomous policy, in a manner that protects and advances the objectives identified herein.

-This Policy applies to Events as defined in this Transgender Policy and to those sailing in such Events.
-An MNA may adapt this policy as provided for in this Transgender Policy in relation to those sailing under the jurisdiction of that MNA outside of Events and as may be required for compliance with applicable legal requirements.
+This Policy applies to Events as defined in this Policy and to those sailing in such Events.
+An MNA or Class may adapt this policy as provided for in this Policy in relation to those sailing under the jurisdiction of that MNA or Class outside of Events and as may be required for compliance with applicable legal requirements.

 POLICY OBJECTIVES

 World Sailing wishes to provide equal opportunities for all athletes to participate in and excel at sailing and to provide them with fair and meaningful competition conditions.
-The eligibility conditions established in this Transgender Policy are steered exclusively by the desire to ensure fairness and safety within sailing competitions.
+The eligibility conditions established in this Policy are steered exclusively by the objective to ensure fairness and safety within sailing competitions.

-World Sailing has the following objectives regarding Transgender participation in sailing:
+World Sailing has the following objectives regarding Transgender and Non-Binary participation in sailing:

 To ensure a safe and harassment-free environment for all people involved in sailing events and competitions.

-To not allow any form of discrimination in World Sailing’s actions or decisions and ensure that everyone within the World Sailing community conducts themselves in a non- discriminatory and ethical manner.
+To not tolerate any form of discrimination in World Sailing’s actions and r decisions and ensure that everyone within the World Sailing community conducts themselves in a non- discriminatory and ethical manner.

-To protect the integrity of the sport and take action against any form of manipulation of competitions, including but not limited to doping, and other related corruption.
+To protect the integrity of the sport and take action against any form of manipulation of competitions, including but not limited to dopingand other corruption.

-To provide opportunities for Transgender and Non-Binary athletes to compete in Events in the competition category that reflects their gender identity based on eligibility criteria that are consistent with and do not undermine World Sailing’s goals for the Female category.
+To provide opportunities for Transgender and Non-Binary athletes to compete in Events in the competition category that reflects their gender identity based on eligibility criteria that are consistent with and do not undermine World Sailing’s goals for the Women’s category.

-The need to respect and preserve the dignity and privacy of Transgender athletes and avoid improper discrimination and stigmatisation on the grounds of gender identity, is paramount.
-All forms of abuse and/or harassment against Transgender athletes are prohibited.
+The need to respect and preserve the dignity and privacy of Transgender and Non-Binary athletes and avoid discrimination and stigmatisation on the grounds of gender identity, is paramount.
+All forms of abuse and/or harassment against Transgender and Non-Binary athletes are prohibited.

-All cases arising under this Transgender Policy must be handled and resolved in a fair, consistent and confidential manner, recognising the sensitive nature of such matters
+All cases arising under this Policy must be handled and resolved in a fair, consistent and confidential manner, recognising the sensitive nature of such matters

 .DEFINITIONS